SEXUAL HEALTH & SAFETY COUNSELLING IN SYDNEY AND AUSTRALIA-WIDE ONLINE

 SEXUAL HEALTH COUNSELLING

-Sex Addiction Australia offers information, support, and sexual health counselling to clients with HIV infections and their partners.
-Please make a confidential appointment with Heide during AEST office hours (+61) 02 9380 4486 or email email@example.com
+Sex Addiction Australia offers information, support and sexual health counselling to clients living with HIV/AIDS infections and their partners.
+To book a confidential consultation with our Sex Therapist in Sydney or online please call (+61) 02 9380 4486 or email firstname.lastname@example.org